Visiting Diamantina safely

 Diamantina National Park is part of the Diamantina catchment.
-To help you plan your visit to this remote area, go to the Parks of Central West Queensland web page.
+To help you plan your visit to this remote area, download the Central West Queensland National Park visitor guide .

 A 4WD vehicle with high clearance is necessary as roads are unsealed for 200–300km and wheel ruts can be deep.
 Fill up with fuel before you leave town and carry extra for driving within the park.
 The drive to Diamantina is slow and dusty.

 Even small amounts of rain can make roads impassable so always be prepared and have at least a week’s worth of extra supplies in case of stranding.
 Check Queensland Traffic or local council offices for current road conditions before your trip.

 For protection of natural resources, entry to Diamantina National Park east of the Diamantina River Road is prohibited .

 There are no wheelchair accessible facilities in Diamantina National Park.

 This park is remote and rangers may not be on park to help you.
 You must be self-sufficient and prepared for emergencies.